bytedeck/bytedeck/CONTRIBUTING.md

 You can run tests either locally, or through the web container:
 1. This will run all the project's tests and if successful, will also check the code style using flake8 (make sure you're in your virtual environment):
    * using venv: `python src/manage.py test src && flake8 src`
-   * using docker: `docker-compose exec web bash -c "python src/manage.py test src && flake8 src"`  (assuming it's running.
+   * using docker: `docker compose exec web bash -c "python src/manage.py test src && flake8 src"`  (assuming it's running.
 If not, change `exec` to `run`)
 1. Tests take too long, but you can speed them up a number of ways:
    * Quit after the first error or failure, and also by running th tests in parallel to take advantage of multi-core processors:
      `python src/manage.py test src --parallel --failfast`